Jump to accessibility statement Skip to content

 GP practices who have capacity and two available tutors can offer to take two groups of up to three students.
 Remuneration is per student per session.

-The GP placement will be for four weeks in one of three blocks in May, June or July.
-By this time the students would have had experience in hospitals covering paediatrics, medicine, surgery and mental health.
-Students will attend in pairs, for seven sessions a week.
+The GP placement is for four weeks in one of seven blocks between September and May.
+Students will attend in pairs, for seven sessions a week from Monday to Thursday, with Wednesday afternoons as free time.
 One of these sessions can be with another member of the primary health care team.
-They will have a tutorial each week delivered by a member of the University’s clinical teaching team.
+They will have campus-based teaching on Fridays, delivered by the University’s clinical teaching team.

 In Year 4, Sunderland students will sit the Applied Knowledge Test (AKT), the written component of the GMC’s Medical Licensing Exam (MLA).
 All UK medical students will need to pass the two components of the MLA to register as a doctor with the GMC.

-We anticipate that students will be responsible for their patients (under supervision from their GP Tutor) and make a positive contribution to the practice by conducting reliable clinical assessments of patients and taking on work such as arranging referrals, investigations and reviewing results and correspondence.
+We anticipate that students will be responsible for their patients (under supervision from their GP Tutor) and make a positive contribution to the practice by conducting reliable clinical assessments of patients and taking on work such as arranging referrals, investigations, and reviewing results and correspondence.
 One of the weekly sessions could include working with other members of the primary care team.

 At the end of Year 5, Sunderland students will take the second part of the GMC’s MLA, the Clinical and Professional Skills Assessment (CPSA), which is a performance-based assessment of clinical and procedural skills, knowledge and behaviours.
 The CPSA exam will be organised by the University and does not involve additional work for GP placement tutors.